New Short Course on Digital Technology: Technical Issues, Ethical Challenges, and Societal Impacts

 Key Skills

-- Understanding digital systems: mastering their overall functioning, their complexity, and the connections between data, AI, and infrastructure.
+1. Understanding Digital Systems: Mastering their overall functioning, their complexity, and the connections between data, AI, and infrastructure.

-- Analysis of technical issues: identifying technological and energy constraints, as well as challenges related to data centers and high-performance computing.
+2. Analysis of Technical Issues: Identifying technological and energy constraints, as well as challenges related to data centers and high-performance computing.

-Stakeholders in the socio-economic sector (businesses, local governments, elected officials, organizations, etc.)
+Stakeholders in the socioeconomic sphere (businesses, local governments, elected officials, organizations, etc.)

 Michel ROBERT

-Professor at the University of Montpellier, Polytech Montpellier, and LIRMM; a recognized expert in digital infrastructure and its environmental impact.
+Professor at the University of Montpellier, Polytech Montpellier, and LIRMM; a recognized expert on digital infrastructure and its environmental impact.

-As the former director of CINES, he has overseen world-class high-performance computing infrastructures.
-He heads the REINE Chair (Responsibility, Impacts, and Ethics of Digital Technologies), a joint initiative between the ISIA Group and Polytech Montpellier.
+As the former director of CINES, he oversaw world-class high-performance computing infrastructures.
+He heads the REINE (Responsibility, Impacts, and Ethics of Digital Technologies) Chair, a joint initiative between the ISIA Group and Polytech Montpellier.

 His research focuses on computer architectures, with an emphasis on energy efficiency, AI, data centers, and responsible digital technology.
 He is also involved with several academic institutions.